boylea/devops-talk/practicioners-devops.md

 ![](school-of-athens.jpg)

-^ Teams work better and have higher morale when they can make their own decisions about how to do their work
+^ Autonomy (and a necessary framework for collaboration).
+Teams work better and have higher morale when they can make their own decisions about how to do their work

 ^ When you have autonomy it does mean that you need to make an intentional effort to avoid the siloing and duplication of engineering effort